siomarapantarotto/nodejs-playground/README.md

 ## Node.js features

 - <b>File System Interaction</b>: Node.js enables reading from and writing to files on a computer.
 It provides convenient APIs for managing file operations, allowing you to manipulate, create, read, and write files seamlessly.

 - <b>Database Connectivity</b>: Node.js facilitates connecting to databases.
 It offers various database drivers and libraries that allow you to interact with popular databases like MySQL, PostgreSQL, MongoDB, and more.
 This empowers you to perform database operations, such as querying, inserting, updating, and deleting data, directly from your Node.js applications.

 - <b>Server Capabilities</b>: Node.js can serve as a powerful server for content delivery.
 It allows you to create web servers and handle HTTP requests and responses efficiently.
 You can build web applications, APIs, or serve static files with ease, making Node.js an excellent choice for server-side development.

 - <b>Networking</b>: Node.js allows you to create networking applications such as web servers, chat servers, real-time applications, and more.
 Its event-driven architecture and non-blocking I/O make it well-suited for handling concurrent connections and providing efficient network communication.

 - <b>Package Management</b>: Node.js has a robust package ecosystem called npm (Node Package Manager) that allows developers to easily find, install, and manage dependencies for their projects.
 It provides access to thousands of reusable libraries and modules, accelerating development and fostering code reuse.

 - <b>Command-line Tools</b>: Node.js can be used to create command-line tools and scripts, making it a versatile platform for automation, build processes, and system administration tasks.
 It provides a rich set of APIs and tools to interact with the file system, execute commands, parse command-line arguments, and more.

 - <b>Real-time Applications</b>: With the help of libraries like Socket.IO, Node.js excels in building real-time applications such as chat applications, collaboration tools, and multiplayer games.
 Its event-driven nature enables efficient bidirectional communication between clients and servers.

 - <b>Streaming</b>: Node.js supports streaming, which allows for efficient processing of large data sets by consuming and producing data in small chunks.
 This is especially useful for handling file uploads and downloads, processing large datasets, and working with media content.

 - <b>Scalability</b>: Node.js is known for its scalability due to its non-blocking, event-driven architecture.
 It can handle a large number of concurrent connections with relatively low resource usage, making it suitable for building highly scalable applications that can handle heavy loads.

 ## Content

-- How to install or update Node.js and use it to run JavaScript
+- Install or update Node.js and use it to run JavaScript
-- How to check installation or update
+- Check installation or update
-- How to start Node on cmd terminal
-- How to end Node on cmd terminal
+- Start & End Node on cmd terminal
-- How to open VSCode directly from Node terminal
+- Open VSCode directly from Node terminal
-- How to run a java script file on VSCode terminal
+- Run a java script file on VSCode terminal
-- How to use Node Gobal object methods
+- Node Gobal object methods
-- How to use modules and require to import files
+- Modules and require to import files
-- How to read, write, and delete file system
-- How to create and remove directories
+- File System module to work with files and directories
-- How to use streams & buffers
+- Streams & buffers to consume data before it has finished loading

 <!--
 - How to read and write files on the computer